hapostgres/pg_auto_failover/docs/faq.rst

 It is possible to register nodes that are currently running to a new monitor without restarting Postgres on the primary.
-For that, the procedure mentionned in :ref:`replacing_monitor_online` must be followed, using the following commands::
+For that, the procedure mentioned in :ref:`replacing_monitor_online` must be followed, using the following commands::

   $ pg_autoctl disable monitor